Kyrgyzstan

 Letter recommended but not required at deadline

 The U.S. Embassy Public Diplomacy Section (PDS) will assist in making institutional assignments based on the best and most appropriate match between the interest and expertise of the grantees and the interest of prospective host institutions.
 An invitation letter may help facilitate placement at that institution, but is not a guarantee of final placement.
-PAS will decide on the final affiliation.
+PDS will decide on the final affiliation.
 Local institutions must have the capacity to support the work visa of the applicant.

 Affiliation Fees/Tuition